MorrowL/RichardsSolver/README.rst

 Installation
 ============

-RichardsSolver can be clones from Github via:
+This package first requires a working installation of Firedrake, with instructions found at https://www.firedrakeproject.org/install.html.
+RichardsSolver can be installed from Github via:

 .. code-block:: bash

     pip install git+https://github.com/MorrowL/RichardsSolver.git

-or for the whole package (inc. demos)
+or to clone the whole package (inc. demos)

 .. code-block:: bash